vaneyepes/eda_realstate/readme.md

-# EDA Project: Amy "The Mafiosi" Williams
+# EDA Project: Real State Exploratory Analysis EDA

 Notebooks in this repo will help Amy Williams to decide which houses to sell, and which to buy.